 - Pickles/gherkins – these are cucumbers which have been pickled in salty water to allow them to ferment.
 Pickles in vinegar are not the same though as they don’t contain the live bacteria

 And of course remember not to just put probiotics into your diet – you also need to feed them to keep them alive.
 Great news is that’s the easy bit as prebiotics (food for probiotics) already exist in most peoples diets, but could you increase the variety to get added benefit.
-Here’s a link to our blog on prebiotics.
+Here’s a link to our day 7 article on prebiotics.

 Which probiotic is the right one?